Jasenovac concentration camp: Controversies

-Historians have criticized Croatian government financing of Jasenovac-denier organizations, such as the "Society for research of the triple camp Jasenovac”, which include “publicists” and non-historians, like Igor Vukić.
-Zagreb University historian Goran Hutinec notes that Vukić massively distorts the truth, for example citing books by Jasenovac survivors, like Milko Riffer, as “proof” that no mass killing took place in Jasenovac, when on the contrary, the books describe eyewitness accounts of bestial killings of thousands, as well as extermination of tens-of-thousands of Roma at Jasenovac.
-Croatian state television (HRT) has likewise uncritically presented Jasenovac-deniers on their shows such as Roman Leljak.
+Historians in Croatia have criticized the Government's financing of Jasenovac-denier organizations, such as the "Society for research of the triple camp Jasenovac" (led by Igor Vukić), and the promotion of a false equivalence between the various totalitarian regimes as well as between the Yugoslav army in 1945 and in 1991.
+The chief ombudsman in 2019 Lora Vidović criticized the Government for tacitly supporting revisionism that downplays the character of the NDH.
+Zagreb University historian Goran Hutinec notes that Vukić massively distorts the truth, for example citing books by Jasenovac survivors, like Milko Riffer, as "proof" that no mass killing took place in Jasenovac, when on the contrary, the books describe eyewitness accounts of bestial killings of thousands, as well as extermination of tens-of-thousands of Roma at Jasenovac.
+Croatian state television (HRT) has likewise uncritically presented the Jasenovac deniers Roman Leljak and Igor Vukić on morning shows in 2018, prompting condemnation from the HRT section of the Croatian Journalists' Association.

-In 2016 the Croatian HOS war veterans' organization posted a plaque in the town of Jasenovac with the Ustaše “Za dom spremni” salute, the equal of the Nazi "Sieg Heil" (the same salute hung on the Zagreb transit camp from which Jews were sent to Ustaše death camps).
+In 2016 the Croatian HOS war veterans' organization posted a plaque in the town of Jasenovac with the Ustaše "Za dom spremni" salute, the equal of the Nazi "Sieg Heil" (the same salute hung on the Zagreb transit camp from which Jews were sent to Ustaše death camps).
 Despite protests by Jewish, Serb and Croat antifascist organizations, the plaque and Ustaše salute were allowed to remain at Jasenovac until criticism by the US State Department special envoy on Holocaust issues, forced the Croatian government to move it to a nearby town.
-As a result of this, and allegations of the government's tolerance for the minimization of Ustaše crimes, Jewish, Serb and Croat WWII resistance groups have refused to appear with government representatives at the annual Jasenovac commemoration.
+As a result of this, and allegations of the government's tolerance for the minimization of Ustaše crimes, Jewish, Serb and Croat WWII resistance groups have refused to appear with government representatives at the annual Jasenovac commemoration in 2017.

-In 2016 the filmmaker, Jakov Sedlar released a revisionist documentary, “Jasenovac – the Truth”, which minimized the death toll in the Ustaše camp, while inventing a “postwar Jasenovac” in which the Partisans supposedly killed Croats.
+In 2016 the filmmaker, Jakov Sedlar released a revisionist documentary, "Jasenovac – the Truth", which minimized the death toll in the Ustaše camp, while inventing a "postwar Jasenovac" in which the Partisans supposedly killed Croats.
 The premiere was attended and praised by 4 ministers of the ruling Croatian HDZ party, including the Minister of Culture Zlatko Hasanbegović.
-Historians noted the film contained many lies and fabrications, including a forged newspaper headline, proclaiming corpses from the invented “postwar Jasenovac” floated more than 60 miles upriver, to Zagreb.
-The Israeli ambassador condemned the film, while the mayor of Zagreb, Milan Bandič, issued Sedlar the Award of the City of Zagreb, amid protests from Jewish groups, and the president of Zagreb University, Damir Boras, appointed Sedlar as his cultural advisor.
+Historians noted the film contained many lies and fabrications, including a forged newspaper headline, proclaiming corpses from the invented "postwar Jasenovac" floated more than 60 miles upriver, to Zagreb.
+The Israeli ambassador condemned the film.
+The mayor of Zagreb at the time, Milan Bandić, issued Sedlar the Award of the City of Zagreb despite disagreement in the city Committee for Public Recognition and caused protests from left-wingers, Croatian Jewish and Serb groups, and Efraim Zuroff of the Simon Wiesenthal Centre.
+Sedlar's response to the protests included a quote attributed to Winston Churchill, but the International Churchill Society denied he had ever said that.
+The president of Zagreb University, Damir Boras, appointed Sedlar as his cultural advisor, drawing condemnation from Jurica Pavičić in 2019.